4d/docs/website/translated_docs/de/API/CryptoKeyClass.md

-Defined only for ECDSA keys: the <!-- REF #CryptoKey.curve.Summary -->normalised curve name of the key. <!-- END REF --> Usually "prime256v1" for ES256 (default), "secp384r1" for ES384, "secp521r1" for ES512.
+Defined only for ECDSA keys: the <!-- REF #CryptoKey.curve.Summary -->normalised curve name of the key<!-- END REF -->.

+Usually "prime256v1" for ES256 (default), "secp384r1" for ES384, "secp521r1" for ES512.

 <!-- END REF -->